Minnesota: History

 Logging, farming, and railroads were mainstays of Minnesota's early economy.
 The sawmills at Saint Anthony Falls and logging centers of Pine City, Marine on St. Croix, Stillwater, and Winona processed vast quantities of timber.
 These cities were on rivers that were ideal for transportation.
 St. Anthony Falls was later tapped to provide power for flour mills.
 Innovations by Minneapolis millers led to the production of Minnesota "patent" flour, which commanded almost double the price of "bakers'" or "clear" flour which it replaced.
-By 1900 Minnesota mills, led by Pillsbury, Northwestern, and the Washburn-Crosby Company (an ancestor of General Mills), were grinding 14.1% of the nation's grain.
+By 1900, Minnesota mills, led by Pillsbury, Northwestern, and the Washburn-Crosby Company, an ancestor of General Mills, were grinding 14.1% of the nation's grain.

 The state's iron-mining industry was established with the discovery of iron in the Vermilion and Mesabi ranges in the 1880s, followed by the Cuyuna Range in the early 1900s.
 The ore went by rail to Duluth and Two Harbors for ship transport east via the Great Lakes.

 Industrial development and the rise of manufacturing caused the population to shift gradually from rural areas to cities during the early 20th century.
 Nevertheless, farming remained prevalent.
 Minnesota's economy was hit hard by the Great Depression, resulting in lower prices for farmers, layoffs among iron miners, and labor unrest.
 Compounding the adversity, western Minnesota and the Dakotas were hit by drought from 1931 to 1935.
 New Deal programs provided some economic turnaround.
 The Civilian Conservation Corps and other programs around the state established some jobs for Indians on their reservations, and the Indian Reorganization Act of 1934 provided the tribes with a mechanism of self-government.
 This gave Natives a greater voice within the state and promoted more respect for tribal customs because religious ceremonies and native languages were no longer suppressed.

 After World War II, industrial development quickened.
 New technology increased farm productivity through automation of feedlots for hogs and cattle, machine milking at dairy farms, and raising chickens in large buildings.
 Planting became more specialized, with hybridization of corn and wheat, and farm machinery such as tractors and combines became the norm.
 University of Minnesota professor Norman Borlaug contributed to these developments as part of the Green Revolution.
-Suburban development accelerated due to increased postwar housing demand and convenient transportation.
-Increased mobility in turn enabled more specialized jobs.
+Increased mobility enabled more specialized jobs.

 Minnesota became a center of technology after World War II.
 Engineering Research Associates was formed in 1946 to develop computers for the United States Navy.
 It later merged with Remington Rand, and then became Sperry Rand.
 William Norris left Sperry in 1957 to form Control Data Corporation (CDC).
 Cray Research was formed when Seymour Cray left CDC to form his own company.
 Medical device maker Medtronic also started business in the Twin Cities in 1949.

-The United States Navy and Coast Guard have recognized Minnesota with:
+The nonprofit Mayo Clinic, which was founded in 1864 in Rochester, grew to become one of the country's leading medical systems, and, by the 21st century, Minnesota's largest private employer.